zmarffy/debpacker/README.md

 * Is it a good idea to list Python dependencies as `apt` dependencies?
 A lot of system-package-manager-managed Python packages are not up to date, and certainly tons and tons are not even available via any known repos.
 Maybe you should put the installation of these in a maintainer script.
 * How are you going to perform imports of Python files that are off in different locations?
 I do have an answer to this one, actually.
 You can use [`zmtools`](https://github.com/zmarffy/zmtools)'s `get_module` function, which will allow you to specify where the Python module you want to import is.

-Please, if you are unsure of how to use this tool, open an issue or (even better), email me.
+Please, if you are unsure of how to use this tool, open an issue or (even better) email me.
 I am happy to assist you in fitting it into your project.
+So long as I don't get a lot of people asking me. :P